prathamudeshmukh/chess/README.md

 # Chess
-Chess Game Implementation - OOP
+Chess Game Implementation

-A Chess game implementation in chess to practice OOP and SOLID principles with TDD
+A Chess game implementation in JAVA to practice OOP and SOLID principles with TDD